 About the Book

-Astronaut Addy Johnson and his wife, Bria, have beaten the odds—and dodged a media scandal—to snag spots on NASA’s first crewed mission to Mars, joining another couple who also happen to be their closest friends and bandmates.
+Addy and his wife, Bria, have secured coveted spots on NASA’s first crewed mission to Mars, joining another married couple who happen to be their closest friends—and bandmates.
+Before launch, they navigate a surprise hit record, dodge a media scandal, and endure brutal survival training in Antarctica as they prepare for a journey powered by cutting-edge nuclear thermal propulsion.